 Monte Genzana Alto Gizio Regional Nature Reserve

-- 300 € a month per person including accommodation in guesthouses (heating, power and water consumption expenditures excluded), membership fee, tutoring and Italian incident and public liability insurance*.
+- 250 € a month per person including accommodation in guesthouses (heating, power, water consumption and Wi-Fi connection expenditures included), membership fee, tutoring and Italian incident and public liability insurance*.

 - Accommodation availability: 20 people in shared rooms (max 4 people in each room).